Probabilistic function-on-function nonlinear autoregressive model for emulation and reliability analysis of stochastic dynamical systems: Conclusions and outlook

 Although the proposed F2NARX provides an effective framework for probabilistic prediction, its application to active learning remains time-consuming.
 For instance, in the engineering case study, the active-learning procedure required approximately 4 hours to add 20 time trajectories.
 This computational burden becomes more pronounced for problems involving very small failure probabilities.
 Future research may therefore explore more efficient simulation strategies beyond MCS for estimating small first-passage failure probabilities, or develop faster probabilistic prediction approaches.
-In addition, F2NARX could be extended to applications in design optimization, control, and digital twins of complex dynamical systems.
+In addition, future work may focus on developing more efficient active learning strategies, including learning functions tailored to dynamical systems and advanced stopping criteria such as budget-informed criterion \cite{zhang2025ice} that go beyond the current resource-based criterion.
+Moreover, the current variance-based PCA truncation scheme may discard low-energy but important transient features, which could affect the accuracy of reliability analysis.
+In future work, more advanced feature extraction methods, such as wavelet-based features, autoencoders, or other task-informed feature extraction techniques, may be considered to overcome the limitations of standard PCA.
+Finally, aside from uncertainty quantification and reliability analysis, F2NARX could also be extended to design optimization, control, and digital twins of complex dynamical systems.